 //do stuff assuming this is a student role

-As you can see, logic was written with the assumption of two roles only, as well as no explicit check was done to verify those users’ authorization for specific context requested (e.g course).
+As you can see, logic was written assuming two roles only, and no explicit check was made to verify those users’ authorization for the specific context requested (e.g., course).

 IDOR: